How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Measuring Success and Avoiding Trouble

-Finally, a successful plan requires constant monitoring and an awareness of potential roadblocks.
-Knowing how to create a 90 day growth plan for Amazon and D2C stores means knowing how to measure it and what to avoid.
+A successful plan requires constant monitoring and an awareness of potential roadblocks.
+Knowing how to create a 90-day growth plan for Amazon and D2C stores means knowing how to measure it and what to avoid.

 KPI Monitoring (ACOS, ROAS, Unit Economics)

 You must continuously track your Key Performance Indicators.
-For advertisers, this means monitoring metrics like:
+For advertisers, this means monitoring:

 Common Pitfalls to Avoid